florianrusch/docker-nginx-php-symfony/README.md

 ### File hierarchie

 - `Docker-compose.yml` - Definition of the container system.
-- `.env` - Configurations file for the Docker container system.
+- `.env` - Defines and configures the env variables for the container system.
 Has to be created from the `.env-dist` file.
-- `.env-dist` - Defines the env variables which have to be configured in the `.env` file.
+- `.env-dist` - Template file for the `.env` file.
 - `.data/` - Data folder for the MySQL database etc.
 - `logs/` - Logging folder for Nginx and Symfony.
 - `symfony/` - Folder with the source code of the Symfony project.